 No. Field Data Type Description 95 BG Call Completion Code ENUM This field displays the call completion code for an originating business group call.
-Possible values are: 0 = Completed: Call Connected without having been queued at this switch (normal case) 1 = Completed: Call Connected after having been queued at this switch 2 = Not Completed: Invalid Office or Area Code 3 = Not Completed: Invalid Auth Code 4 = Not Completed: Insufficient FRL 5 = Not Completed: Call abandoned from queue or abandoned before being put in queue 7 = Not Completed: Call timed out of queue 8 = Not Completed: Call timed out of queue 9 = Not Completed/Unconnected: Non-queued call abandoned after a trunk or line is seized (normal case) 9 = Not Completed/Unconnected: Queued call abandoned after a trunk or line is seized (NULL).
+Possible values are: 0 = Completed: Call Connected without having been queued at this switch (normal case) 1 = Completed: Call Connected after having been queued at this switch 2 = Not Completed: Invalid Office or Area Code 3 = Not Completed: Invalid Auth Code 4 = Not Completed: Insufficient FRL 5 = Not Completed: All facility busy or call failure at this switch 6 = Not Completed: Call abandoned from queue or abandoned before being put in queue 7 = Not Completed: Call timed out of queue 8 = Not Completed/Unconnected: Non-queued call abandoned after a trunk or line is seized (normal case) 9 = Not Completed/Unconnected: Queued call abandoned after a trunk or line is seized The default value is no character (NULL).
 NOTE: Values 1, 4, 6, 7 and 9 are not currently supported and are not populated.
 95 BG Call Completion Code (continued) ENUM 9 = Not Completed/Unconnected: Queued call abandoned after a trunk or line is seized The default value is no character (NULL).
 NOTE: Values 1, 4, 6, 7 and 9 are not currently supported and are not populated.
 96 BG Business Feature Code ENUM This field displays the originating business group call feature code.
-Possible values are: 0 = Default None 1 = Attendant Handled 2 = Call Forward 3 = Toll Diverted (not supported in this release) The default value is no character (NULL).
+Possible values are: • 0 = Default None • 1 = Attendant Handled • 2 = Call Forward • 3 = Toll Diverted (not supported in this release) The default value is no character (NULL).
 99 BG Access Code STRING This field displays the business group dialing prefix access code dialed by the originating business group facility.
 This field is populated only when the dialed prefix access code is an on-net or off-net prefix access code type (that is, this field does not get populated for BG extension dialing, vertical service code dialing or, obviously, if the orig.
 BG MDR capability is turned off).
 The default value is no character (NULL).
 100 Additional CDRs BITWISE ENUM 0 = Default, Default value is no character (NULL) 2 = Queue Record; one or more queue records are generated 8 = Call Forwarding Record; one or more call forwarding records are generated